Solver Parameters

 ... h_gain_schedule=h_schedule)

-Supported on: QPU and VFYC Solvers
+Supported on: QPU Solvers

 Initial state to which the system is set for reverse annealing.
 Specifies the initial classical state of all qubits.